 The Testimony of an Opponent to Jesus

 Paul was not initially a follower Jesus.
 He wasn’t even remotely sympathetic to Jesus or his message.
-Paul was note only opposed to Jesus; he aggressively persecuted his followers (Acts 7:58; 8:1-3; 9:1-9), which he spoke about many years later (Gal.
+Paul was not only opposed to Jesus; he aggressively persecuted the first followers of Jesus (Acts 7:58; 8:1-3; 9:1-9), which he confessed many years later (Gal.
 4:49).

-Paul changed his tune completely after an encounter with the risen Jesus that led to his conversion.
+Paul changed his view of Jesus, though, after an encounter with the risen Jesus, and Paul became a believer and champion of Jesus to the non-Jewish world.
 That encounter is described in detail by Luke, who became a companion of Paul.
 (Acts 9:1-31) Paul also describes the encounter in his own words to various audiences.
 (Acts 22:1-21 and 26:12-28)

-In the hierarchy of evidence, there is no greater evidence than a witness who is predisposed to be unfavorable and even hostile to the point for which the testimony is offered.
+In the hierarchy of evidence, there is no greater evidence than a witness who is predisposed to be unfavorable and even hostile on the point for which the testimony is offered.
 Paul is that witness.
-He turned from aggressive opposition to Jesus to being his greatest witness, taking the message all the way to Rome, the center of power at the time.
+He turned from being an aggressive opponent of Jesus to being his greatest witness, taking the message all the way to Rome, the center of power at the time.
 (Acts 23:11) Indeed, the legacy of Paul’s testimony is seen throughout his many letters.

 The Testimony of the Holy Spirit

 Jesus spoke while he was still with the disciples, before his death, of the Holy Spirit: that He would be a Helper from the Father (John 15:26) and would “guide them into all truth”, speaking what He hears from the Father.
 (John 16:13)

 Many years later, toward the end of his life, Paul described that “the Spirit Himself testifies with our spirit that we are children of God”.
 (Rom.
 8:16) So, we have the ongoing presence of God, available to all who believe and trust in the name of Jesus, that confirms for us by an inner witness that the word of Jesus is true and trustworthy.

-Important witness is provided in the prophecies of the Old Testament that are fulfilled in Jesus, to the premonitions of John the Baptist, who would bear witness to Jesus, and of Jesus himself to the statements of Jesus that foretold his death and resurrection.
+Important witness is provided in the prophecies of the Old Testament that are fulfilled in Jesus, in the premonitions of the parents of John the Baptist and of the parents of Jesus which came to pass, and in the predictions of Jesus who foretold his own death and resurrection.